High-performance Premium Storage and managed disks for VMs

 To get started with Premium Storage, create your free Azure account.

 For information about migrating your existing VMs to Premium Storage, see Convert a Windows VM from unmanaged disks to managed disks or Convert a Linux VM from unmanaged disks to managed disks.

 Premium Storage is available in most regions.
-For the list of available regions, in Azure services by region, look at the regions in which supported Premium Support size-series VMs (DS-series, DSV2-series, GS-series, and Fs-series VMs) are supported.
+For the list of available regions, see the row for Disk Storage in Azure products available by region.

 Here are some of the features of Premium Storage:

 Premium Storage supports VM disks that can be attached to specific size-series VMs.
 Premium Storage supports DS-series, DSv2-series, GS-series, Ls-series, and Fs-series VMs.
 You have a choice of seven disk sizes: P4 (32GB), P6 (64GB), P10 (128GB), P20 (512GB), P30 (1024GB), P40 (2048GB), P50 (4095GB).
 P4 and P6 disk sizes are yet only supported for Managed Disks.
 Each disk size has its own performance specifications.
 Depending on your application requirements, you can attach one or more disks to your VM.
 We describe the specifications in more detail in Premium Storage scalability and performance targets.

 Premium page blobs